mach3-software/MaCh3Tutorial/README.md

 **Warning**: If you modified files in main folder not build you will have to call make install!

-Alternatively you can achieve samy way of modifying configs by using command line
+Alternatively you can achieve same way of modifying configs by using command line
 ```bash
 ./bin/MCMCTutorial TutorialConfigs/FitterConfig.yaml General:MCMC:NSteps:100000
 ```